 This very much depends on your price bracket, but there are four major routes to choose from.
 If you fancy a roadtrip, the most affordable antiques can be found in the European Flea Markets (Lille, Munich and Amsterdam are the most famous).
 Brussels has a wonderful selection of antique shops selling very reasonably priced antiques and Mid-century pieces.

-If you’re looking for something slightly closer to home, the IACF (International Antiques & Collectors Fairs) are held in seven locations across England (Alexandra Palace, Newbury, Newark, Shepton Mallet, Peterborough, Runway and Ardingly).
+If you’re looking for something in the UK, the IACF (International Antiques & Collectors Fairs) are held in seven locations across England (Alexandra Palace, Newbury, Newark, Shepton Mallet, Peterborough, Runway and Ardingly).

 You can find a calendar highlighting when and where the next fair is, and there is often something every month.
 For the best sweep, it’s good to arrive early and bring a trolley.
 The grounds are vast and there are so many stalls you risk forgetting where you bought things if you collect at the end of the day.
 Antiques here are incredibly affordable and there is a real plethora of antiques and curios.
 They are also great for decorative objects, glassware and ceramics.

-The thousands of antiques dealers are available to visit by appointment or you can just drop in; there are many wonderful pockets to discover all over the country where dealers congregate; Lillie Road (Catherine Despas, Dorian Caffot Defawes, M.Charpentier, Puckhaber, Streett Marburg) & Pimlico Road (Howe, Gallery 88) in London, Arundel (Spencer Swaffer) and Petworth (John Bird, Augustus Brandt, Kiki Design) in Sussex and Tetbury in Gloucestershire (Lorfords, Brownrigg, AntiqBR) are all places we regularly visit.
+The thousands of antiques dealers are available to visit by appointment or you can just drop in; there are many wonderful pockets to discover all over the UK where dealers congregate: Lillie Road (Catherine Despas, Dorian Caffot Defawes, M.Charpentier, Puckhaber, Streett Marburg) and Pimlico Road (Howe, Gallery 88) in London; Arundel (Spencer Swaffer) and Petworth (John Bird, Augustus Brandt, Kiki Design) in Sussex; and Tetbury in Gloucestershire (Lorfords, Brownrigg, AntiqBR) are all places we regularly visit.